goatandsheep/react-native-dotenv/README.md

 ## Migration

 For those moving from v0.2.0 to the latest version, you will find it is quite the jump.
-We are working on a migration guide.
-For now, take a look at the issues tab at #15 and #18 .
+We are working on a [migration guide](https://github.com/goatandsheep/react-native-dotenv/wiki/Migration-Guide).

 ## Usage